DNN Modularization via Activation-Driven Training: Discussion and Conclusions

-\textbf{Generalizability} -- In this work, we have studied \approach on different model architectures: VGG’s stacked-layer architecture, ResNet’s residual block, and MobileNet’s depth-wise separable convolutions.
-We also considered dataset complexity w.r.t. sample size (e.g., CIFAR10-to-SVHN) and number of labels (e.g., CIFAR10-to-CIFAR100). \approach’s goal to-date is to improve upon existing work, which focused exclusively on CNN models.
-Meanwhile, \approach’s principles of intra-class affinity, inter-class dispersion, and compactness still apply to other lines of models like RNNs and Transformers.
-These models process sequential data across multiple timesteps and rely on different activation functions, which may require additional steps to achieve modularization in \approach.
+\looseness-1 \approach's activation-driven, during-training approach, combined with its explicit aim to make the modules compact, has the potential to open new opportunities in the study of DNN modularization and reuse.
+Since \approach focuses directly on the activation level of each DNN layer, it is able to achieve greater accuracy while maintaining relative simplicity compared to the state-of-the-art. \approach also keeps training times comparable to the standard baseline, and importantly, does not require retraining or fine-tuning at any point after the fact.
+It is worth noting that \approach carries a one-time training cost before deployment, in return for accuracy-preserving, low‑overlap, compact modules that can be recombined on-the-fly.
+Post-hoc decomposition techniques may avoid this upfront cost, but their resultant modules inherit the monolithic DNN's entanglement debt.

-In this work, a neuron is considered as being active if it has non-zero activation value.
-This definition applies to various types of activation functions.
-Although we focus exclusively on the commonly-used ReLU, as with existing work~\cite{pan2020decomposing, pan2022decomposing, qi2023reusing, cnnsplitter, gradsplitter, mwt}, \approach can be extended to accommodate other activation functions such as Leaky ReLU, GELU, Sigmoid, and Tanh.
+\looseness-1 We are actively exploring a range of improvements to \approach.
+A major goal underlying \approach has been to make it broadly applicable.
+We have shown that \approach can be applied in essentially the same manner to both convolutional and FC layers.
+Furthermore, we have applied \approach on different model architectures: VGG's stacked-layer architecture, ResNet's residual block, and MobileNet's depth-wise separable convolutions.
+We also considered dataset complexity with respect to input dimension (e.g., SVHN/CIFAR-to-ImageNet), sample size (e.g., CIFAR10-to-SVHN), and number of classes (e.g., CIFAR10-to-CIFAR100/ImageNet).
+As with existing work~\cite{cnnsplitter, qi2023reusing, pan2022decomposing,mwt}, to date we have evaluated \approach primarily on CNN models.
+Other model families such as RNNs and Transformers are designed to process sequential data across multiple timesteps , which may involve tailoring of \approach's implementation.
+We leave this for future work.

-\textbf{Implications} -- \approach enables the reuse of different parts (i.e., modules) of a DNN model without the need to fine-tune the entire model to meet new requirements.
-This makes \approach well-suited for scenarios where module reuse and replacement can significantly reduce computation costs.
-This approach is particularly advantageous for deploying DNNs on resource-constrained devices with diverse hardware specifications.
-For example, if an engineer needs to develop an application to predict only 5 out of 100 classes in CIFAR-100, \approach can instantly generate a model specifically tailored for those classes.
-Note that we do not suggest replacing the fine-tuning practice for model reuse, but we offer \approach as a potential alternative, allowing engineers to evaluate the trade-offs.
+\looseness-1 Another facet of \approach's generalizability is with respect to different activation functions.
+In \approach, a neuron is active if it has non-zero activation value.
+Modularity is refined during training by gradually reducing overlapping or unnecessary unit activations toward zero.
+This broadly applies to various activation functions.
+As with existing approaches~\cite{pan2020decomposing, pan2022decomposing, qi2023reusing, cnnsplitter, gradsplitter, mwt}, to date we have focused on the commonly-used ReLU.
+Our future work will extend to other activation functions, such as Leaky ReLU, GELU, Sigmoid, and Tanh.